Trans World Entertainment (film company): Sale to PolyGram Filmed Entertainment and MGM ownership (1997–1998)

-After Crédit Lyonnais successfully combined the assets of The Cannon Group Inc., Cannon Pictures and Pathé Communications, merged them into MGM and sold the company back to Kirk Kerkorian for a reported $1.3 billion, the same amount Giancarlo Parretti had purchased it from Kerkorian for (a significant overall loss for the bank), they sought to do the same with the assets of Epic Productions, Trans World Entertainment, Empire International, Vision International and other film libraries they now owned (which included films from Castle Rock Entertainment, Nelson Entertainment, Sherwood Productions and successor Gladden Entertainment, MCEG Virgin (including Manson International, which MCEG had acquired in 1987), Atlantic Releasing, Island Alive, Hemdale Film Corporation, Dino De Laurentiis Communications, Fries Entertainment and Scotti Bros.
-Pictures among others; via Nelson, video rights to the Avco Embassy Pictures library, owned by StudioCanal, were also included).
+After Crédit Lyonnais successfully combined the assets of The Cannon Group Inc., Cannon Pictures and Pathé Communications, folding all 3 of them into MGM, and sold the company back to Kirk Kerkorian for a reported $1.3 billion (which was the same amount Giancarlo Parretti had purchased it from Kerkorian for, also a significant overall loss for the bank), they sought to do the same with the assets of Epic Productions, Trans World Entertainment, Empire International, Vision International and other film libraries they now owned (which also included films from Castle Rock Entertainment (home video rights only), Nelson Entertainment, Sherwood Productions and its successor Gladden Entertainment, Hemdale Film Corporation, Dino De Laurentiis Communications, Fries Entertainment, Embassy Pictures (home video rights only, library owned by StudioCanal via Paravision International), 21st Century Film Corporation and Scotti Bros.
+Pictures.
 The bank merged the libraries into the "Epic Film Collection" or simply the "Epic library" (organized into different holding companies named after the Greek alphabet, i.e. "Alpha Library Company") and began to take bids on the property.
 MGM, The Walt Disney Company, PolyGram Filmed Entertainment and Live Entertainment all submitted bids, with the ultimate winner being PolyGram with an offer of $225 million.

-Despite this success, PolyGram Filmed Entertainment sold their library to MGM the following year for $235 million, following a buyout by Seagram's and the merger of PolyGram into Universal Pictures.
-The library was purchased by Orion Pictures—then recently acquired by MGM—as to avoid a video distribution pact MGM had with Warner Home Video; this resulted, after a legal battle, in MGM breaking their video distribution agreement with Warner earlier than intended, and MGM then began to release these movies under their own branding (though these libraries are still held within the former Orion Pictures).
+Despite this success, however, PolyGram Filmed Entertainment sold their library to MGM the following year for $235 million, following being taken over by Seagram and the subsequent folding into Universal Pictures in 1999.
+MGM would place the library under Orion Pictures' control in order to avoid a video distribution pact MGM had with Warner Home Video; this resulted, after a legal battle, in MGM breaking their video distribution agreement with Warner earlier than intended, and MGM then began to release these movies under their own branding, being distributed internationally through 20th Century Fox Home Entertainment (though these libraries are still held within the former Orion Pictures).
+Meanwhile, in November 2002, the government conducted an auction for Crédit Lyonnais' residual ten-percent stake, which was won by BNP Paribas, but Crédit Agricole subsequently launched a successful friendly takeover bid and took full ownership of Crédit Lyonnais in July 2003.

+Crédit Agricole merged its own investment banking arm, Banque Indosuez, with Crédit Lyonnais's and renamed the merged entity Calyon (for Crédit Agricole Lyonnais) in 2004, but that brand was changed in 2010 to Crédit Agricole CIB (for Commercial and Investment Bank), reflecting the gradual phasing out of the Crédit Lyonnais identity.
+Also in 2010, the bank's staff eventually moved out of the historic headquarters on Boulevard des Italiens to relocate to the Parisian suburb of Villejuif.
+Meanwhile, in 2005, the Crédit Lyonnais brand, perceived as tainted by the 1990s turmoil, had been replaced within the French retail network with the blander LCL (introduced as "Crédit Lyonnais, just more dynamic and better performing"), and the number of LCL branches gradually decreased in subsequent years.